Customizing Fonts in Firefox

 Customizing Code Block Fonts on Web Pages

-This will change the font used in <code>
+This will change the font used in <code> elements on websites you visit.

 -